yohasebe/fastmail-plus/docs/store-listing.md

 Fastmail Plus makes the Fastmail (https://fastmail.com) web UI easier to use and more productive.
 Updated for the latest redesigned interface.

 Changelog:
-0.4.0 Adjustable message body text size; hover help (descriptions) on the reading-pane buttons 0.3.0 Caught up with the redesigned Fastmail UI (app.fastmail.com); restored cursor-key focus, reading-pane buttons, resizable compose, and the right-side panel toggle, plus several fixes
+0.4.0 Adjustable message body text size (zoom); the compose pane remembers its size; hover help on the reading-pane buttons 0.3.0 Caught up with the redesigned Fastmail UI (app.fastmail.com); restored cursor-key focus, reading-pane buttons, resizable compose, and the right-side panel toggle, plus several fixes
 0.2.17.2 Extra buttons overlapping problem fixed 0.2.17 Issues related to the search bar fixed